-Encompass Africa’s conservation objectives and efforts saw us recently adopt our very own orphaned Kenyan elephant named Galla.
-Galla is now a 2 year old boy.
-He was found last year wandering around on his own with no sign of family.
-Thankfully the Kenya Wildlife rangers were able to save him and take him to the Sheldrick Wildlife Trust.
+Encompass Africa’s conservation objectives and efforts saw us adopt our very own orphaned Kenyan elephant named Galla a few years ago.
+Galla is now a 4 year old boy.
+He was found 2 years ago wandering around on his own with no sign of family.
+The Kenya Wildlife rangers were able to save him and take him to the Sheldrick Wildlife Trust.

 The project was established to rescue orphaned elephants and rhino plus any other young animals whose existence is threatened in the wild.
 This commitment has grown from the increased threat of poaching for ivory, horn and bush meat.
 Some 150 Elephants have been successfully reintegrated back into the wild thanks to the efforts of this committed team!